rails/rails/guides/source/getting_started.md

-NOTE: If you're using Windows Subsystem for Linux then there are currently some limitations on file system notifications that mean you should disable the `spring` and `listen` gems which you can do by running `rails new blog --skip-spring --skip-listen` instead.
+NOTE: If you're using Windows Subsystem for Linux then there are currently some limitations on file system notifications that mean you should disable the `spring` gem which you can do by running `rails new blog --skip-spring` instead.

 TIP: You can see all of the command line options that the Rails application generator accepts by running `rails new --help`.